lmwalker92/Walker-Portfolio/Critique.md

 - The adult also suggested making the lines a little bit thicker, unless it would lead to cluttering the graph.

 ## Final Redesigns
+Ultimately, I chose a sample size of 18 universities to include in the final visualization redesign, as the original dataset included information from a large number of four-year institutions and community colleges across North America.